fonchaves/fastfeet-backend/STEPS.md

 106. Create method `DeliveryProblem.show` to return a especific problem of delivery

 107. Create method `DeliveryProblem.delete` to delete a especific problem of delivery

+108. In `DeliveryController.js`, in index method add functions to search deliveries with a query name.

+109. In `DeliverymanController.js`, in index method add functions to search deliverymans with a query name.

+110. In `RecipientController.js`, in index method add functions to search recipients with a query name.

+111. Add a new route to `RecipientController.index` in `routes.js`